camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/wls/chapters/01-bpm-platform/05-install-camunda-bpm.html.md

 ---

-In this section, we explain how the camunda-oracle-weblogic-ear module can be installed using the WebLogic Server Administration Console.
+In this section, we explain how the camunda-oracle-weblogic-ear module can be installed using the Oracle WebLogic Server Administration Console.

 The installation process is composed of two steps: